cy-xu/cosmic-conn/docs/README.rst

 Publication
 ===========

-A thorough evaluation of the models' performance can be found in our `paper link pending <https://arxiv.org/>`_.
+This repository is supplement to our Cosmic-CoNN research paper, a thorough evaluation of the models' performance can be found in our `paper link pending <https://arxiv.org/>`_.
 If you used the Cosmic-CoNN or the LCO CR dataset for your research, pleaes cite our paper:

 bibtex penidng

 Please also cite the LCO CR datset if you used the Cosmic-CoNN ``ground_imaging`` model or the data in your research:

-``Xu, Chengyuan, McCully, Curtis, Dong, Boning, Howell, D. Andrew, & Sen, Pradeep.
+Xu, Chengyuan, McCully, Curtis, Dong, Boning, Howell, D. Andrew, & Sen, Pradeep.
 (2021).
 Cosmic-CoNN LCO CR Dataset (Version 0.1.0) [Data set].
-Zenodo. http://doi.org/10.5281/zenodo.5034763``
+Zenodo. http://doi.org/10.5281/zenodo.5034763

 Mics.